Registered Massage Therapy

 Therapeutic massage therapy is the manipulation of the soft tissues in the body such as muscles, connective tissue, tendons, ligaments and joints.

 Registered Massage Therapists in British Columbia have the highest standard of education in North America.
 They undergo an accredited program and must pass a licensing exam, written and practical, set out by their governing body, the College of Massage Therapists of BC.
-Even after licensing, we have mandatory continuing education requirements to keep our skills relevant, effective and safe.
+Even after licensing, RMTs have mandatory continuing education requirements to keep their skills relevant, effective and safe.

 Registered Massage Therapy is effective for a wide range of conditions: